 Advocacy and Legal Advice

 Advocating on behalf of individual students and groups of students, and providing independent support to resolve problems.
-This includes advocacy and legal advice relating to accommodation.
+This includes advocacy and referral support to specialist services.

 Student Advocacy services